The Last Nazi Trials

 Unnamed Guard

 A 96-year-old unnamed individual who was a guard at the Majdanek death camp was charged in a German court with being an accessory to murder in October 2017.
 The individual served as a guard at Majdanek between August 1943 and January 1944, during which an estimated 17,000 Jews were killed at the camp.
-Then 22 years of age, the individual on trial allegedly worked as a perimeter guard and in the camp’s guard towers.
+Then, at 22 years of age, the individual on trial allegedly worked as a perimeter guard in the camp’s guard towers.

 Two Unnamed Guards

 On November 15, 2017, German prosecutors announced indictments of two former Nazi SS concentration camp guards, now in their 90’s.
-Both men served as guards at the Stutthof concentration camp; a 93-year-old man from Borken who served in Stutthof from June 1942 to September 1944, and a 92-year-old man from Wuppertal who served there from June 1944 to May 1945.
+Both men served as guards at the Stutthof concentration camp: a 93-year-old man from Borken who served in Stutthof from June 1942 to September 1944, and a 92-year-old man from Wuppertal who served there from June 1944 to May 1945.
 The two men were charged with accessory to murder for hundreds of killings at the camp.
 They deny any knowledge of the murders.

 Nine New Cases in 2017